Send the link below via email or IMCopy

 This shows that, according to Kantianism, a moral life can also be one that is empty, meaningless, desolate and miserable.

-Langton argues that the fact that Kantian ethics can't help someone in von Herbert's situation shows that it is missing something essential.
-It is a flawed theory that leaves out value, the good, etc.
+The fact that Kantian ethics can't help someone in von Herbert's situation might show that it is missing something essential.

 If you are looking for moral philosophy to solve your problems in that sort of situation, you're looking in the wrong place.